2015 Faculty Mini-grant Program

 Complete applications will undergo preliminary review by the Office of

-Graduate Studies and Research, and then forwarded to the URC for evaluation.
+Graduate Studies and Research, and then forwarded to the URC for evaluation

+before recommendations are provided to the Dean of Graduate Studies and Research.
 The URC recommendations will be based on the originality, creativity, scholarly

 and/or research significance of the proposed activities; its feasibility;